Cystic Fibrosis Can Make it Hard for Kids to Grow

-If your child with CF is having a difficult time eating enough to help them grow or the effort needed to help them grow is becoming very challenging for your family, your CF care team may bring up the option of tube feeding, including a gastrostomy tube, or G-tube for short.
+If your child isn’t growing well or getting them to eat enough is too challenging for your family, your CF care team may bring up the option of tube feeding, including a gastrostomy tube, or G-tube for short.

 Field is required!